 CLASS A CDL/CLASS B TO A UPGRADE

 CLASS B CDL

-SCHOOL BUS Price Varies (includes passenger endorsement training hours and online theory course) Mondays-Fridays 8:00 am - 4:00 pm
+SCHOOL BUS

 PASSENGER

-CLASS A REFRESHER 40 HOURS \$2,800 Mondays-Fridays 8:00 am - 4:00 pm
+CLASS A REFRESHER. .40 HOURS \$2,800 .40 Mondays-Fridays 8:00 am - 4:00 pm

 HAZARDOUS MATERIALS

 All lessons and aspects of this course apply personal health, professionalism, business practices, compliance, safety, accountability, substance abuse, being a good employee, public and employer relations, and safety.
 These are an integral part of all aspects of this course and incorporated daily.
 The following content areas are utilized in both classroom and while in the field, with the focus being behind the wheel training.
 All material used is in accordance with various organizations that monitor and regulate commercial motor vehicles.